March Comes In like a Lion (film): Part 1: March Comes In like a Lion

 When spending the holidays with the Kawamotos, Rei runs into Kyoko and her boyfriend, middle aged professional shogi player, Masamune Gotō.
 When Rei expresses his disgust with his adoptive sister's relationship with the older, married man, Gotō beats down a furious Rei until Kawamoto family prevent him hurting Rei.
 Rei then forces Gotō to agree to break off his relationship with Kyoko if he can defeat the elder shogi player in the finals of Lion King shogi tournament, while Kyoko develop jealousy toward Kawamoto sisters, (especially Akari).
 Rei begins solely focusing on shogi.
 When he faces off against Kai Shimada in the semi-finals, Rei completely underestimates his opponent, and loses the match in shame.
 Still reeling from the loss, Rei runs into Kyoko again, who believes that he told their father about her relationship with Gotō due to her being cut off financially.
 They are interrupted by the Kawamoto sisters, who had been coming to deliver a large bento box to Rei.
 Kyoko spends the night at Rei's place but leaves the following morning, with Rei realizing that his relationship with his sister has left them in a state where they can never truly be siblings or strangers.
 Shimada faces off against Gotō in the Lion King final match, fighting for the chance to face off against Tōji Sōya, the reigning Meijin who has retained the position for over a decade.
 When Shimada emerges as victor against Gotō, Rei approaches the exhausted pro and asks to join Shimada's shogi study group in hopes of bettering himself.
 Shimada accepts.

 Rei begins making his way through the Newcomer shogi tournament, with his rival and close friend, Harunobu Nikaidō excitedly pushing Rei along so the two might be able to face off against each other in the finals.
-However, Rei is shocked when he discovered that not only had Nikaidō had been eliminated, he had been hospitalized, due to a life long condition that leaves him constantly unwell.
+However, Rei is shocked when he discovered that not only had Nikaidō had been eliminated, he had been hospitalized, due to a lifelong condition that leaves him constantly unwell.
 Rei realizes that Nikaidō's opponent, Junkei Yamazaki knew of Nikaidō's condition and stalled out the game as much as possible to exhaust Nikaidō and instigate a win by default.
 Rei faces off against Yamazaki in the Newcomer finals, ready to avenge his friend.
 However, as Rei is about to make a rash aggressive move instead of defending and improving his position on the board, he suddenly remembers Nikaidō's passionate words of advice to cherish his shogi more, and elects to take the safer option.
 Rei realizes that the reason Yamazaki played dirty was out of desperation to win, similar to Rei's own desperation to defeat Gotō in the Lion King tournament.
 With that, Rei emerges as victor and becomes the Newcomer King.
 Kyoko congratulates Rei on his victory.